FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Application: global surface temperatures emulation

 \section{Application: global surface temperatures emulation}

 In this section, we benchmark FaIRGP against baseline models for the task of emulating mean global surface temperatures over SSP scenarios.
-We first briefly illustrate how the model concretely applies on an example.
-Then, we evaluate then emulated global temperatures trajectories when the model is trained on historical and SSP data, and when trained on historical data only.
-Finally, we probe the potential of FaIRGP to emulate the top-of-atmosphere radiative forcing.
+We first briefly illustrate how the model concretely applies to an example.
+Then, we evaluate the emulated global temperatures trajectories when the model is trained on historical and SSP data, and when trained on historical data only.
+Finally, we probe the potential of FaIRGP to infer the top-of-atmosphere radiative forcing.